shakes76/PatternAnalysis-2024/recognition/StyleGAN_arjun/README.md

 Key components and innovations of the StyleGAN architecture include:

-1. Mapping Network: This network transforms the input latent code z into an intermediate latent code w.
+1. **Mapping Network**: This network transforms the input latent code z into an intermediate latent code w.
 The mapping network allows for better disentanglement of features and more control over the generated images' styles.
 It consists of multiple fully connected layers.

-2. Synthesis Network: This is the main part of the generator that actually produces the image.
+2. **Synthesis Network**: This is the main part of the generator that actually produces the image.
 It's structured as a series of convolutional layers, each operating at a different resolution.

-3. Adaptive Instance Normalization (AdaIN): This technique applies the style at different resolutions, enabling fine-grained control over image features.
+3. **Adaptive Instance Normalization (AdaIN)**: This technique applies the style at different resolutions, enabling fine-grained control over image features.
 AdaIN layers are inserted after each convolutional layer in the synthesis network.

-4. Noise Injection: Random noise is added at each layer of the synthesis network, introducing stochastic variation and improving the realism of generated images, especially in terms of fine details.
+4. **Noise Injection**: Random noise is added at each layer of the synthesis network, introducing stochastic variation and improving the realism of generated images, especially in terms of fine details.

-5. Progressive Growing: StyleGAN starts training on low-resolution images and progressively increases the resolution during training, allowing for stable training of high-resolution images.
+5. **Progressive Growing**: StyleGAN starts training on low-resolution images and progressively increases the resolution during training, allowing for stable training of high-resolution images.

-6. Style Mixing: During training, styles from two latent codes are randomly mixed, improving the network's ability to separate different aspects of the generated images.
+6. **Style Mixing**: During training, styles from two latent codes are randomly mixed, improving the network's ability to separate different aspects of the generated images.

 The StyleGAN family has undergone several iterations, with StyleGAN2 being a significant improvement over the original.

-### StyleGAN2
+## StyleGAN2

 In this project, we implemented the StyleGAN2 architecture, which addresses several shortcomings of the original StyleGAN.
 Key features of StyleGAN2 include: